0.0

 00.0 ℃

-Today's UV index in Lincoln, United States will be up to 5, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Lincoln, United States will be up to 6, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Lincoln, United States, can reach a high of 8 during peak summer months, indicating a very high risk of harm from the sun's rays.
 On average, the city experiences a UV index of 3.2 year-round.